Friday, October 4, 2019

 Professional Presentations for Health Care Providers and the Community

 The Northwest Health and Nutrition Conference is a golden opportunity for you to learn the latest information on plant-based nutrition, the effects of diet on chronic disease prevention and control, and about designing an optimum plant-based diet for patients and clients in a clinical setting.
 Interest in plant-based diets is growing, and Portland, Oregon has become a hub for that developing interest.
-This conference is designed for healthcare professionals, offering up to 6.25 AMA PRA Category 1 Credits™ for many medical professionals (6.5 for dietitians), but others with strong interests in nutrition and health are welcome to attend.
+This conference is designed for healthcare professionals, but others with strong interests in nutrition and health are welcome to attend.

 We are still in the planning stage for the 2019 conference, to be held Friday, October 4.
 Please re-visit Here in April.
 Information below on this page is for the 2018 conference.

 Caldwell B. Esselstyn, Jr., received his B.A. from Yale University and his M.D. from Western Reserve University.
 In 1956, pulling the No. 6 oar as a member of the victorious United States rowing team, he was awarded a gold medal at the Olympic Games.
 He was trained as a surgeon at the Cleveland Clinic and at St. George's Hospital in London.
 In 1968, as an Army surgeon in Vietnam, he was awarded the Bronze Star.

 Dr. Esselstyn has been associated with the Cleveland Clinic since 1968.
 During that time, he has served as President of the Staff and as a member of the Board of Governors.
 He chaired the Clinic's Breast Cancer Task Force and headed its Section of Thyroid and Parathyroid Surgery.